csmizzle/portfolio/README.md

 Software Used: PySpark and Jupyter Notebook.

+We are looking at credit default loans, specifically if there are certain groups being trageted unfairly by lendors.

 This is a project in progress for IST 717 Big Data Analytics.
 The data was obtained from Kaggle.

 Data Link: https://www.kaggle.com/c/home-credit-default-risk/data